TeachBooks/deploy-book-workflow/README.md

 (deploy-book-workflow)=
 # Deploy Book workflow

 The Deploy Book Workflow is a GitHub Reuseable Action which takes all versions of your TeachBooks and shared it online.
+The Deploy Book Workflow works for any book created with the Jupyter Books and/or TeachBooks.

 The Deploy Book Workflow is by default incorporated into any book that has been created using the [TeachBooks Template](https://github.com/TeachBooks/template).
 We also strongly encourage anyone to consider this tool as an alternative to the "standard" workflow provided by Jupyter Book because of it's additional features.